 The Arts at SB

 Stony Brook offers many courses that examine the historical, sociological, and cultural implications of the arts.
-Dive right in and take a course in our Art, Music, or Theatre Departments!
+Dive right in and take a course in art, music, or theatre!

 Whether you play a musical instrument, act, dance, or just enjoy watching from the audience, you'll find many opportunities to enjoy the arts at Stony Brook University.
 Our Undergraduate College of Arts, Culture and Humanities unites first-year students who share a common interest in creative expression and exploration through the use of various media.
 Learn more.